Cyfrin/cyfrin-docs/aderyn-custom-detectors/detectors-api-reference/capture.md

 * `$self`: The self-reference of the issue detector instance.
 * `$context`: The context in which the AST nodes are being analyzed, typically a reference to [`WorkspaceContext`](workspacecontext.md).
-* `$item`: The item being analyzed, which could be any construct that is capturable (like expressions, statements, etc.).
+* `$item`: The item being analyzed, which could be any construct that is capturable (like Expression, Statement, ModifierDefinition, etc.).

 #### Example